 Federal Teacher Education Assistance for College and Higher Education Grant (TEACH)

-A Federal TEACH Grant provides up to $4,000 per year in grants for students who complete the FAFSA and meet the eligibility requirements for federal student aid.
-Students must also intend to teach in a full-time, high need subject area for at least four years at schools that serve students from low-income families and complete those four years of teaching within eight years of completing the program.
-For specific questions, please contact the Office of Student Financial Services.
+A Federal TEACH Grant provides up to $4,000.00 per year in grants for students who complete the FAFSA and meet the eligibility requirements for federal student aid.
+Students must also intend to teach in a full-time, high need subject area for a minimum of four years at schools that serve students from low-income students and complete those four years of teaching within eight years of completing the program.

 General Information/Requirements.
 TEACH Grant Fact Sheet.